Consistency training III: An engineer's guide to the literature

 One of the original works on consistency training.
 Introduces the siamese network.
 “During training the two sub-networks extract features from two signatures, while the joining neuron measures the distance be-tween the two feature vectors.”
 Compares two features against each other and if similar enough, they’re legit.
 If above a threshold then call them forgeries.
 Is doing contrastive learning in what would become essentially NCE

-The symmetrical ones are fully weight-tied, whereas Mean Teacher Mean teachers are better role models: Weight-averaged consistency targets improve semi-supervised deep learning results.
-(2017)
+Mean teachers are better role models: Weight-averaged consistency targets improve semi-supervised deep learning results.

 ———————–